circonus/docs/content/circonus/on-premises/installation/installation.md

 The `data_storage` role expects the ZFS storage pool (zpool) to exist prior to starting the installation process.
 The zpool may be named as desired, and all hosts in the role must have the [zfs_dataset_base](#machinfo-attributes) attribute defined in their `machinfo` objects.
+Typically this is set to the name of the zpool.

 ## Configure the Circonus Inside yum Repository